skrysmanski/devlog/content/articles/algorithms/visitor-pattern.md

 The implementation of the actual document classes remain unchanged.

-//Side note:// If you're wondering whether `Accept` is a good name or whether the method should be renamed (e.g. to `Convert`): Check whether operations other than conversions are possible.
+*Side note:* If you're wondering whether `Accept` is a good name or whether the method should be renamed (e.g. to `Convert`): Check whether operations other than conversions are possible.
 For example, one could implement a `BoldTextCountVisitor` or a `UrlExtractorVisitor`.
 If such operations are possible, you should stick with the name `Accept` - as this communicates that the visitor pattern is being used here.

 == The Actual Problem Being Solved ==